 This has made it very difficult for some businesses to compete and win a fair share of the audience for some businesses while at the same time some businesses are able to do a good job and become very successful.

-The fact is, many factors are responsible for either a well-performing PPC ad campaign and bad performing ad campaign.
+The fact is, many factors are responsible for either a well-performing PPC ad campaign or bad performing ad campaign.

 In this post, we are going to discuss step by step guide to making your advertising campaign a success.